WebAssembly/wasi-crypto/docs/wasi-crypto.md

 For extract-then-expand constructions, this returns the PRK.

-For session-base authentication encryption, this returns a key that can be used to resume a session without storing a nonce.
+For session-based authentication encryption, this returns a key that can be used to resume a session without storing a nonce.

 The output of this function is a `symmetric_key` handle.